alexvictoor/BrowserLog/README.md

         document.body.appendChild(jsCode);
     }());

-Custom styles can be specify for info (style-info) and warn (style-warn) logs as well.
+Custom styles can be specify for debug (style-debug), info (style-info) and warn (style-warn) logs as well.

 Disclaimer
 ---------